wenbostar/metaX/README.md

 ## metaX
 *[metaX](http://metax.genomics.cn)*: An Automatic and Comprehensive Pipeline for Processing Untargeted Metabolomics Data.
+Please go to the website of metaX to find more information about metaX: *[http://metax.genomics.cn](http://metax.genomics.cn)*.

 ## Installation